 Stewart made three movies in the 1960's with director John Ford: 'Two Rode Together' in 1961, with Richard Widmark, 'The Man Who Shot Liberty Valance' the following year, with John Wayne, and 'Cheyenne Autumn' in 1964.

 Stewart also worked with other top directors such as Billy Wilder in 1957's 'The Spirit of St. Louis', a biopic of Charles Lindbergh, and Otto Preminger in 'Anatomy of a Murder' in 1959, which earned him yet another Best Actor nomination.

-PersonalIn his single days Stewart was renowned as a womanising man about town but when he settled down and married in 1949 at the age of 41, he remained devotedly faithful to his wife, former model Gloria Hatrick McLean.
-She and Stewart had two twin daughters, Judy and Kelly and she was the mother of two sons by a previous marriage.
-James Stewart and Gloria were married for almost forty-five years, ending with her death in February 1994, an event which devastated Stewart.
+PersonalIn his single days Stewart was renowned as a womanising man about town and was linked romantically with a number of actresses including Norma Shearer, Marlene Dietrich and Olivia de Havilland, but when he settled down and married in 1949 at the age of 41, he remained devotedly faithful to his wife, former model Gloria Hatrick McLean.
+She and Stewart had two twin daughters, Judy and Kelly and she was the mother of two sons by a previous marriage, whom Stewart adopted.
+He and Gloria were married for almost forty-five years, ending with her death in February 1994, an event which devastated Stewart.

 After several years of failing health, James Stewart died on July 2, 1997 in Beverley Hills, California.
 He was 89.
 He is buried in Forest Lawn Memorial Park Cemetery in Glendale, California.

 Best Actor ...
 Mr. Smith Goes to Washington (1939)

 Best Actor ...
 It's a Wonderful Life (1946)

 Best Actor ...
 Anatomy of a Murder (1959)